 Bedroom two with 3’ twin beds with zip and link option which can convert to a 6’ super king as required.
 Velux windows, small wardrobe, side tables, dressing table, chest of drawers.

 Family bathroom with large double shower unit with rainforest head, small bath with handheld shower, basin, shaving point and WC.

 Doors from the open-plan sitting room lead out to a raised decked patio with garden furniture and seating for four.
 A barbecue is available.
 The bordering grounds of the owner comprise a lovely terraced garden which can be accessed from a side gate on the patio.
 Guests are welcome to use this space to pick fruit and veg from the garden when in season.
 There is also a gate at the bottom of the garden and a leisurely 5-10 minute walk will take you to Jedburgh Abbey and directly into town.

 There is an adjoining garage to the side of the property but this is not available for guest use.
-Owner access to the garage will be required during the period of any guest stay.
+The owner occasionally requires access to the garage during the period of any guest stay but will let guests know in advance.
+However parking is in front of the garage but leaving access to the single door.
 Please contact us if you have any concerns.
 Lockable storage for bikes and outdoor gear is available.

 Babies & Children

 Regrettably dogs can not be accommodated at the property.